IRCC x Studio Susegad

 We’ll share timely and engaging reports to help you experiment, work iteratively and secure as much impact as possible, and to inform the wider sector of your explorations.

-Check out the IRCC Kick Off launch event report to find out more:
+Check out our reports so far to find out more: IRCC Kick Off launch event report (Summer 2024)

 Get involved